-- Worldwide wireless subscribers grew by approximately 4% to reach approximately 4.0 billion(1) - CDMA subscribers, including both 2G (cdmaOne) and 3G (CDMA2000 1X, 1xEV-DO, WCDMA and HSPA), are approximately 19% of total worldwide wireless subscribers to date.
-(1) - 3G subscribers (all CDMA-based) grew to approximately 735 million worldwide by December 28, 2008, including approximately 400 million CDMA2000 1X/1xEV-DO subscribers and approximately 335 million WCDMA/HSPA subscribers.
-(1) - CDMA-based device shipments totaled approximately 125 million units, an increase of 32% over the approximate 95 million units shipped in the year ago quarter.
-(2) - In the handset market, CDMA-based unit shipments grew an estimated 17% year-over-year, compared to an estimated 6% year-over-year growth across all technologies.
-(3) - The average selling price of CDMA-based devices was estimated to be approximately \$212, an increase of less than 1% from the year ago quarter(2) - We shipped approximately 63 million Mobile Station Modem (MSM) integrated circuits for CDMA-based wireless devices, a decrease of 20%, compared to approximately 79 million MSM integrated circuits in the year ago quarter.

-- (2) September quarter shipments derived from reports provided by our licensees/manufacturers during the quarter and our own estimates of unreported activity. - (3) Based on current reports by Strategy Analytics, a global research and consulting firm, in their calendar Q308 Global Handset Market Share Update.
+- Worldwide wireless subscribers grew by approximately 4% to reach approximately 4.3 billion(2) - CDMA subscribers, including both 2G (cdmaOne) and 3G (CDMA2000 1X, 1xEV-DO, WCDMA, HSPA and TD-SCDMA), are approximately 19% of total worldwide wireless subscribers to date.
+(2) - 3G subscribers (all CDMA-based) grew to approximately 830 million worldwide including approximately 445 million CDMA2000 1X/1xEV-DO subscribers and approximately 385 million WCDMA/HSPA subscribers.
+(2) - In the handset market, CDMA-based unit shipments grew an estimated 2% year-over-year, compared to an estimated decline of 14% year-over-year across all technologies.
+(3) - (1) March quarter shipments derived from reports provided by our licensees/manufacturers during the quarter and our own estimates of unreported activity. - (2) According to Wireless Intelligence estimates as of July 20, 2009, for the quarter ending June 30, 2009. - (3) Based on current reports by Strategy Analytics, a global research and consulting firm, in their calendar Q109 Global Handset Market Share Update.